Jamie-Morr/SEM-Group/use-cases/use-case-4.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 4 Produce a Report on the world population of a Given Choice

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*
+As an *Data analyst* I want *to produce a report on the population of a imputed choice* so that *I can produce the required data.*

 ### Scope

-Company.
+World health organization.

 ### Level